ansys/grantami-serverapi-openapi/README.md

    git tag v<MAJOR.MINOR.0rc0>
    git push origin --tags
    ```
-5. From this point on, changes that would result require regenerating the client code will be made in the ``main`` branch,
-   then cherry-picked to the release branch.
-Do not forget to update the version and classifiers before pushing a new tag.

 Once the tag is pushed to GitHub, a workflow will build and publish the release.